Think Before You Post

-Last weekend, St. Louis, Missouri, the place I have called home for nearly 15 years saw its second major uprising over a police shooting.
-Protests erupted after the former policeman involved in the shooting was found not guilty of first degree murder.
+Last weekend, St. Louis, Missouri, the place I’ve called home for nearly 15 years, saw its second major uprising over a police shooting.
+Protests erupted after the former police officer involved in the shooting was found not guilty of first-degree murder.
 As the protests on the streets erupted, so too did social media.
-I was out of town on a camping trip with my family over the weekend, so I missed most of it, but when I returned on Sunday evening…Lord, have mercy!
-It’s at times like this, when you really wonder about humanity and the fate of our society.
-Most people are able to be rational and thoughtful when discussing these types of situations, but there are always a few people who just can’t hold back.
+I was out of town on a camping trip with my family over the weekend, so I missed most of it, but when I returned on Sunday evening… Lord, have mercy!
+It’s at times like this when you really wonder about humanity and the fate of our society.
+Most people are able to be rational and thoughtful when discussing these types of situations, but there are always a few who just can’t hold back.
 They feel the need to vent, and out comes something they may regret for a long time.

 While we live (fortunately) in a country that gives us the freedom to speak without fear of negative ramifications from the government, it does not mean we can say anything we feel without social consequences.
-For instance, one such post I saw passed around over the weekend was of a person who described the St. Louis protesters using several racial epithets and suggested the police start shooting into the crowds.
+For instance, one post I saw passed around over the weekend was of a person who described the St. Louis protesters using several racial epithets and suggested the police start shooting into the crowds.
 Why was it being passed around?
-Because those on social media found out where this person worked and were asking others to call this person’s employer to get them to terminate their employee.
+Because those on social media found out where this person worked and were asking others to call this person’s employer to get them fired.

 Obviously, this kind of post is harmful to your employment, and for good reason.
 For that matter, posting about politics and religion can be a problem as well.
 However, there are other times when we do things on social media that can be less obviously self-destructive.
-So today we’re going to talk about both what to do and what not to do on social media so that you can avoid making the mistakes others have made on these platforms.
+So today, we’re going to talk about both what to do and what not to do on social media so that you can avoid making the mistakes others have made on these platforms.

 No Employer Needs to See You Party Hearty